High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

-\begin{remark} The above theorem can be reformulated in an obvious way for any family of domains (i.e. not related to our stochastic setting) satisfying the same minimal smoothness condition. \end{remark}
+\begin{remark} The above theorem can be reformulated in an obvious way for any family of domains (i.e. not related to the stochastic setting) satisfying the same minimal smoothness condition. \end{remark}